Spreads/Spreads/docs/articles/Serialization.md

 ## Binary layout of serialized data

-Both binary and JSON formats have a 4-bytes header that describes the content of payload and optional 8-bytes timestamp.
+Both binary and JSON formats have a 4-bytes header that describes the content of payload.
 Then serialized payload length is added for variable size data.

 Payload is a UTF8 JSON or custom binary, depending on format specified in the header.